ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-20.md

 ## Instructions
 In the button's click handler (from Step 2), after showing **"Thinking…"**, call `sendToModel()`.
 This call is the proof-of-life test on button click.

+## 💡 Code Hints

+**Connecting button clicks to API calls?** You'll need to call your function from within the button's event handler.
+Check out the [Functions section in SNIPPETS.md](./SNIPPETS.md#functions) for how to invoke functions.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Open Chrome DevTools (F12) and go to the Console tab